 Zemanta suggests in-story links for certain words and after-story links to related items.
 The in-story links are mainly to Wikipedia or to company sites.

 For example, mention IBM and Zemanta suggests both the Wikipedia entry for IBM and the company’s home page.
-This isn’t really useful unless there’s some benefit in providing lots of outgoing links that I’m not aware of.
+This isn’t useful unless there’s a benefit in providing lots of outgoing links that I’m not aware of.
 The news links aren’t too bad, but many are out of date.

 Zemanta claims its software “makes blogging fun again”.
 Well maybe it does people, but in my experience it makes blogging more frustrating than it needs to be.
 Maybe it will improve in a future incarnation.
 I hope so, because the idea behind Zemanta is good, sadly the current implementation and the data it has access to lets things down from my point of view.